How Check Valves Work

 What is a check valve?

-A check valve is a unidirectional valve that passes fluid in one direction but prevents any flow in the opposite direction.
+A check valve is a one way valve that passes fluid in one direction but prevents any flow in the opposite direction.

 The main purpose of a check valve in a system is to prevent backflow, which could damage equipment or contaminate media upstream.